MedvedkinAP/A-B-test-Cookie-cats/README.md

 Based on the analysis, we recommend not changing gate_30 to gate_40

 ### Limitations
-I had to remove all outlier values from the'sum_gamerounds' column for more than three standard deviations.
+I had to remove all outlier values from the 'sum_gamerounds' column that exceeded three standard deviations from the mean.

-### References